openssl/openssl/README.md

 Demos
 -----

-The are numerous source code demos for using various OpenSSL capabilities in the [demos subfolder](./demos).
+There are numerous source code demos for using various OpenSSL capabilities in the [demos subfolder](./demos).

 Wiki